The drums in reggae music have always worked to give this amazing music its distinguishable sound.

 Some have actually been known to utilize very unconventional instruments such as cups or potheads to achieve a unique sound.

-Although I’m not traditionally a reggae drummer, when I am asked to play reggae songs I usually don’t over do it.
+Although I'm not traditionally a reggae drummer, when I am asked to play reggae songs I usually don't try to overdo it.

 I'll usually use my bass drum, snare drum and hi-hat for the backbeat.
 If I can I will also utilize a rack tom (and tune it up before) to get a timbale like sound.
 Crash cymbal for emphasis, although you usually don't crash on beat 1 with this type of music.